 Leadership is a skill everyone can learn

 The charm, demeanor, and influence of the faces of leadership have led to deep philosophical and scientific discussions.
 Consequently, the perceptions and definitions of “what leadership means” are many.
-Yet, each point towards the ability to influence or guide others for the achievement of a goal.
+Yet, each point towards the ability to influence or guide others for achieving a goal.

 Contrary to these popular beliefs, there are countless examples of leaders in both the extraverted and introverted qualities spectrums.

-Not to mention the fact that the adverse results of leadership characterized by force and dominance frequently give rise to the questions of good and bad leadership.
+Not to mention the fact that the adverse results of leadership characterized by force and dominance often give rise to the questions of good and bad leadership.

 Hence, many social scientists and psychologists have conducted extensive studies in organizational contexts to determine what makes leadership good or bad and whether it is inherent or acquired.